 One of the best ways to show the return on your investment is a influencer marketing campaign is to determine a dollar value for the content itself, the audience it reached, and the engagement it received to calculate a Total Media Value of your influencer content.
-Here is a calculator your potential Total Media Value.
+Calculate your Total Media Value and ROI.

 **Bonus Content for History Lovers: When did Influencer Marketing Start?

 Marketing historians point to The People’s Choice as the first time the idea of influencer marketing was fully fleshed out.
 Though this book focused on political communication, the idea was universal—consumers respond better to the opinions of friends and family than those coming from large brands or political figures.
 The authors of The People’s Choice, Elihu Katz and Paul Felix Lazarfeld, argued that a two-step flow of communication (what they dubbed the Multistep Flow Model) would be a much more effective means of persuading the masses.
 As you might guess, the two-step flow entailed first marketing to influencers, and then incentivizing influencers to market to the wider public.